App package requirements

 When you build your app's packages, Visual Studio can create an .appx file or an .appxupload file (or a .xap file for Windows Phone 8.1 and earlier).
 For apps that target Windows 10, always upload the .appxupload file in the Packages page.
-For more info about packaging UWP apps for the Store, see Packaging Universal Windows apps for Windows 10.
+For more info about packaging UWP apps for the Store, see Package a UWP app with Visual Studio.

 Your app's packages don't have to be signed with a certificate rooted in a trusted certificate authority.

-For apps that target Windows 8.1, Windows Phone 8.1, and later, Visual Studio can generate an app bundle (.appxbundle) to reduce the size of the app that users download.
+For apps that target Windows 10, Windows 8.1, and/or Windows Phone 8.1, Visual Studio can generate an app bundle (.appxbundle) to reduce the size of the app that users download.
 This can be helpful if you've defined language-specific assets, a variety of image-scale assets, or resources that apply to specific versions of Microsoft DirectX.

 One app bundle can contain your packages for all architectures.
 You should submit only one bundle for each targeted OS.

 Building the app package manually

 If you don't use Visual Studio to create your package, you must create your package manifest manually.

 Be sure to review the App package manifest documentation for complete manifest details and requirements.
 Your manifest must follow the package manifest schema in order to pass certification.

 Your manifest must include some specific info about your account and your app.
 You can find this info by looking at View app identity details in the App management section of your app's overview page in the dashboard.